 This course examines the shifts and reordering in the world community that occurred during an intense period of globalization that began in the late twentieth century.
 The class will address: global governance and the interactions among states, international organizations, businesses, social movements, and NGOs in determining “global public policy.”
 It will address the diffusion and promotion of democracy and other political and social norms and the interactions between political institutions and social cleavages.
 Erica Johnson, Director of Graduate Studies & Teaching Associate Professor, Global Studies, teaches this core course.

 GLBL 703: Global Migration and Labor Rights

 Migration touches upon every aspect of global politics, economics, welfare, and development.
 This core course in global migration will benefit students in any of the three concentrations.
 The course will focus on the interactions of migration, labor rights, human rights, economics, health disparities, and cross-border tensions.
-Angela Stuesse, assistant professor, Anthropology, teaches this core course.
+Angela Stuesse, associate professor, Anthropology, teaches this core course.

 GLBL 992: Writing Credits

 All Global Studies MA students will be required to register for 3 hours of writing credits during their fourth and final semester.
 The Writing Credits will be used to draft and finalize the MA research paper or policy brief.
 Students will be supervised by their primary faculty adviser and they will also have regular meetings with the other two MA committee advisers to ensure the final result is of publishable quality and ready for oral defense.

 GLBL 893: Internship/Field Experience